 From time to time, we enter into transition agreements with the sellers of products we acquire, under which we license to the seller the right to sell the acquired products.
 Therefore, we recognize the revenue associated with sales of the underlying products as royalties.
 Because these royalties are sales-based, we recognize the revenue when the underlying sales occur, based on sales and gross profit information received from the sellers.
 Upon full transition of the products and upon launching the products under our own labels, we recognize revenue for the products as sales of generic or branded pharmaceutical products, as described above.
-From time to time, we enter into supply and distribution agreements with contract manufacturing customers, under which we license to the contract manufacturing customer the right to sell our products, and we are entitled to a royalty on sales made by the contract manufacturing customer these arrangements.
+From time to time, we enter into supply and distribution agreements with contract manufacturing customers, under which we license to the contract manufacturing customer these arrangements.
 Therefore, we recognize the revenue associated with sales of the underlying products as royalties.
+Because these royalties are sales-based, we recognize the revenue associated with sales of the underlying products as royalties.
 Because these royalties are sales-based, we recognize the revenue when the underlying sales occur, based on sales and gross profit information received from the contract manufacturing customers.